search Where Thought Leaders go for Growth

 To close an incident properly, the teams in charge of the process take a number of actions:

-• they take care to record all the details of the incident and the time spent on it. ☝️ This documentation is used to create a history that can be consulted to improve protocols in the future;
+• they take care to record all the details of the incident and the time spent on it. ☝️ This documentation is used to create a searchable history to improve incident management protocols;

 • they inform the user of the resolution;

-• they ensure that all solution details are clear and legible.
+• ensure that all solution details are clear and legible.

 This level of detail reduces the risk of conflict between different stakeholders.